What's in the 'End of life care' section?

 Care at home

-Many people want to be cared for and die at home, where they’re in familiar surroundings and have family and friends close by.
+You may want to be cared for and die at home.
+Your GP, district nurse or community palliative care nurse will organise your care at home and will be your main contact.
 It can take some time to organise care, support and equipment at home, so it is best to organise this as early as possible.

 There are different nurses that can help you at home, and they provide different types of care.
+Your GP can refer you to the nursing teams in your area.

 ‘’Don’t hold back on asking for help or pain relief because it is the night time or you don’t want to bother anyone.
 It is important to call and get the medicines before the pain gets worse.’’